 subjects within the same SSA.

-Predictions for students with a prior attainment score below 37 should be treated with caution, due to a lower number of results used to generate and unusual results profiles for some of these students.
+about 37 should be treated with caution, due to a lower number of results used to generate and unusual results profiles for some of these students.